 As an analytical mind from a law enforcement family, I searched for a way to satisfy these two seemingly divergent interests.
 My struggle was before the booming popularity of forensic science in pop culture so when I realized that my real desire was to apply science to help solve crimes, it was an epiphany.

 I realized that while I thoroughly enjoyed working in a laboratory, my real interest was the crime scene where I could help make sense of the chaos.
-It was with that goal in mind that I became a Connecticut State Trooper soon after I graduated with a BS in forensic science-an unusual career choice.
+It was with that goal in mind that I became a Connecticut State Trooper when I graduated with a BS in forensic science-an unusual career choice.

 I've been teaching forensics for a long time becuase I am truly passionate about my field and I enjoy sharing that knowledge with others.
 Since 2011, I have been a full-time lecturer at the University of New Haven where I am privileged to teach at one of the most prestigous forensic science programs in the United States.